CameronCosgrove/Red-Panda-Hub/dissertation_sections/dissertation_structure.md

-# Quantifying habitat change of the red panda (_Ailurus Fulgens_)
+# Evaluating habitat change of the red panda (_Ailurus Fulgens_) from 2000 - 2018

 # Summary

+(rough outline)

 Habitat loss has consistently been identified as the largest threat facing the endangered red panda.
-The species low dispersal capabilities, arboreal lifestyle, and narrow distribution also make red pandas particularly susceptible to reproductive isolation cause by habitat fragmentation.
-For the first time, this dissertation quantifies the extent of habitat loss across the red pandas entire range, and identifies possible new isolated sub populations.
+The species' low dispersal capabilities, arboreal lifestyle, and narrow distribution also make red pandas particularly susceptible to reproductive isolation cause by habitat fragmentation.
+For the first time, this dissertation quantifies the extent of habitat loss across the red pandas entire range, and maps the areas of low and high habitat habitat distubance.
 My results estimate an area of XXX km2 of forest habitat has been lost since 2000 - 2018.
 The XXX area and the YYY area show the most pronounced forest loss.
-Rates of forest loss are /increasing/decreasing/country-dependant.
 No countries show a net increase in forest from 2000 - 2012 in red panda habitat.
 Protected areas sufficiently/insufficiently protect forest.
-The forest network in red panda habitat is likely fragmented into X isolated populations, X of which were unknown prior to this study.
+Habitats at lower elevation show the highest amount of habitat loss, which correlates with higer human population.
+The forest network in red panda habitat is likely fragmented into 3 isolated populations, with X habitat bottlenecks experiencing moderate to high distubance.
 The conservation implications of this work are...

 # Contents Page
-Summary
+####Summary

-Table of contents
+####Table of contents

-Acknowledgements
+####Acknowledgements

-List of abbreviations
+####List of abbreviations

 #### 1. Introduction
 - #### 1.1 Red panda ecology
+    - #### Two species or one?
 - #### 1.2 Threats and current conservation efforts
+    - #### Remote sensing tools
 - #### 1.3 Project Rationale
 - #### 1.4 Research questions and hypotheses